The most important facts at a glance:

 Master entrance requirements

-(1) Applicants for the master’s program Computer Science in the Natural Sciences need the following:
+(1) Applicants for the master’s program Computer Science with Minor in Physics, Mathematics or Biology need the following:

 - A bachelor’s or similar degree from a German or foreign higher education institution, with at least 90 credits coming from subjects related to computer science, mathematics or physics.
 These credits can also come from courses or programs other than the bachelor's program.
 In these cases, the examination committee will decide whether the credits can count towards the 90-credit minimum.
 Applicants with at least 60 credits in these subjects can be enrolled on the following conditions: They will be given the chance to obtain the 30 missing credits in their first year.
 The examination committee will decide which courses the student has to take.
 If the student does not manage to obtain these 30 credits in their first year, they will not be able to continue the program. .
 According to §3 (paragraph 1) of the examination regulation, a student holding a bachelor’s degree with 90 credits coming from mathematics or physics can only choose specializations 2, 3 or 4.